-- A campus cleanup event occurred on September 26, 2021 in connection to Earthfest.
-Roughly 20 volunteers collected approximately six (6) bags of trash and four (4) bags of recyclables in and around campus.
-Thirty (30) storm drains near campus were also labeled during this event. - U-M continues its Michigan Turfgrass Environmental Stewardship Program (MTESP) campus-wide.
+- The U-M Stamps Gallery and Give 365 held a Huron River Clean-up Volunteer Day on October 14, 2022.
+This was the first time that they've hosted an event like this and hope to host more in the future.
+The ten (10) volunteers were from all across U-M, including Michigan Medicine.
+Accessing the river by canoe and kayak, they collected 20.5 lbs of garbage. - U-M continues its Michigan Turfgrass Environmental Stewardship Program (MTESP) campuswide.
 MTESP certification is designed to encourage strategies to prevent pollution and recognize environmentally sound management practices.
 The program includes sections dedicated to promoting fish and wildlife habitat, indigenous vegetation and water quality protection. - The U-M was the first campus to receive a Tree Campus USA recognition in 2008 from the Tree Campus USA program, sponsored by the Arbor Day Foundation and Toyota and has continued to be part of the program annually since 2008.
 Some of the efforts that earned the certification include having a tree advisory committee, maintaining a campus tree-care plan, dedicating annual funding for routine tree maintenance, and hosting volunteer days to remove invasive species from the North Campus woodlots.